vmware-tanzu/tanzu-dev-portal/content/learningpaths/_index.md

 ---
-title: Outcome Architectures
+title: Learning Paths
-linkTitle: Outcomes
+linkTitle: Learning Paths
 description: |
     The successful adoption of technology is rooted in achieving outcomes.
 Whether these outcomes are focused on the internal needs of the business or for direct